 - A project you worked upon or are currently working on – where you can mention how you contributed to its completion as an engineer or technician.

-2. Career episodes should always be written in first person and use active voice.
+- Career episodes should always be written in the first person and use active voice.
 You need a good grasp on Australian English skills to be able to write an impressive Career Episode report.

 You may start your sentences as ‘I planned’, ‘I measured’, ‘I designed’ – emphasizing upon your contribution rather than your team’s contribution.

-4. Ideally, a career episode should be 1,000 to 2,500 words long.
+- Ideally, a career episode should be 1,000 to 2,500 words long.
 Do not include too much technical data in the narrative.
-Stick to the applied knowledge and skills you showcased I that period.
+Stick to the applied knowledge and skills you showcased in that period.

 4 Essential Sections of a Career Episode

-The introduction of a Career Episode should be about 100 words.
+The introduction of a Career Episode report for Engineers Australia should be about 100 words.
 It should mention when you undertook the activity and for what purpose (education or career), the dates and duration of the engineering activity you chose, name of the organisation and the location of your project, and the position you occupied in the company.

 This is where you actually start writing about the work you did as an engineer.
 This section should be 500 to 1000 words long.
 Here you can mention your particular role in the team, the engineering tasks that were entrusted to you and how you accomplished them; engineering knowledge and skills you applied during the project; how you coordinated with the team, and strategies you used to complete the project successfully.